Rainblock: Faster Transaction Processing in Public Blockchains: Introduction

+\vheading{Implementation and Evaluation}.
+We implement \sysname prototype by modifying Ethereum.
+We chose Ethereum as the implementation base and comparison point for two main reasons.
+First, Ethereum has been in operation as a public blockchain for nearly six years, presenting a large amount of data to test our assumptions.
+Second, Ethereum supports Turing-complete smart contracts~\cite{szabo1994smart}, allowing the codification of complex decentralized applications.

-To evaluate \sysname, we generate synthetic workloads that mirror transactions on the Ethereum mainnet blockchain.
-We analyzed Ethereum transactions and observed that the accounts involved in transactions have a zipf distribution: 90\% of transactions involve the same 10\% of accounts.
+To evaluate \sysname, we generate synthetic workloads that mirror transactions on Ethereum mainnet.
+We analyzed Ethereum transactions and observed that user accounts involved in transactions have a Zipf distribution: 90\% of transactions involve the same 10\% of user accounts.
 We observed that only 10--15\% of Ethereum transactions involved smart contracts.
-Our workload generator faithfully reproduces these distributions in its transactions.
-We evaluated \sysname using this workload and found it could verify 30,000 transactions per second in a single node setting, and 20,000 transactions per second in a geo-distributed setting with four regions spread across three continents.
+Our workload generator faithfully reproduces these distributions.
+We evaluated \sysname using these workloads and found that Rainblock processes 20\myx more transactions than Ethereum in a geo-distributed setting with four regions spread across three continents. \sysname processes 30K transactions per second in a single node setting, and 20K transactions per second in the geo-distributed scenario.

-We would like to stress that \sysname is only a proof-of-concept prototype built to evaluate the performance and utility of \dsms.
-It is not a mature blockchain framework that can be compared to Ethereum.
-It is encouraging that \sysname has a high verification throughput; this indicates that the Merkle tree is no longer the bottleneck for overall throughput. \dsms could enable Ethereum to target different designs, such as packing more transactions into large blocks; this was previously prevented by the slow verification speed of the Ethereum Merkle Patricia Tree.
-However, more work is required to identify all the implications of such a design; our focus in this work is to merely demonstrate that such designs are possible using \dsms.

-The \dsm data structure are not without limitations. \dsms depend upon the application for availability and fault tolerance.
-As \dsm creates multiple versions of data items for concurrency control, effective garbage collection is crucial for reclaiming space; if the abort rate increases, garbage collection may stall the system.
-Despite these limitations, \dsms represent an interesting new point in the design space of authenticated data structures.